vlutton/encore-ui/guides/roadmap.md

 ## Backlog Management

-All work related to Encore-UI is tracked inside of the GitHub Issues interface.
+All work related to EncoreUI is tracked inside of the GitHub Issues interface.
 This ensures an open and easy-to-access backlog for the project.
 We also use [Waffle.io](https://waffle.io/rackerlabs/encore-ui) for our Kanban taskboard.

 ## Issue Prioritization